-It may not have flashy motors, complicated gears or state of the art brakes, but the humble push scooter is still powered by tech.
-If you’re young and interested in entry level tech, then scooting could be your next big hobby (and the next one to get nerds exercise.)
+It may not have flashy motors, complicated gears, or state of the art brakes, but the humble push street scooter is still powered by tech.
+If you’re young and interested in entry-level tech, then scooting could be your next big hobby (and the next one to get nerds exercise.)
 Here’s why.

 In the 1990s, the Razor was all the rage.
 Not only was it at the pinnacle of non-motorized travel, but it was at the cutting edge of technology, too.
 It provided those looking for kick-powered convenience with enhanced steering, maneuverability and speed.
 Ever since, companies across the world have been trying to improve on this design (with varying degrees of success).

 Now, we’ve reached the stage of evolution rather than revolution.
 As the old saying goes: “why try to reinvent the wheel?”
 However, this doesn’t mean technology is absent from boards and wheels, as much of the science behind them influences the way that you ride.
 Here are just some of the ways: